“Hey, Alexa, what is conversational commerce?”

 A simple solution to this problem is to offer a simple message along the lines of ‘We’re not online right now, but leave us a message and we’ll get back to you as soon as we can.’

-Remember, you may know that you’re only online for an hour – but your customer will only be checking the site once or twice in a day, so they’re unlikely to notice.
+Remember, you may know that you’re only online for an hour – but your customer will only be checking the site once or twice a day, so they’re unlikely to notice.

-How to Add a Chatbot to Your Website
+How To Add A Chatbot to your Website

 While live chat feels like a no-brainer, the question of whether to implement chatbots is a little more complex.

-When they work well, they can save you time and improve user experience.
+When they work well, they can save you time and improve the user experience of your site.
 Plus, unlike your team, they can happily work round the clock – for free.
 But when they work badly, chatbots can simply be more hassle than they’re worth, frustrating users who are already in need of assistance.

 Our advice?
 Start small.
 Offer basic navigational help, and try combining this with the option to talk to a member of staff if they get stuck (or at least to be able to leave a message).